openvinotoolkit/openvino/src/frontends/paddle/README.md

 ## Key contacts

-People from the [openvino-ie-paddle-maintainers](https://github.com/orgs/openvinotoolkit/teams/openvino-ie-paddle-maintainers) allows to approve and merge PRs to the Paddle frontend component.
-These guys can help in case of any questions about the component.
+People from the [openvino-ie-paddle-maintainers](https://github.com/orgs/openvinotoolkit/teams/openvino-ie-paddle-maintainers) have the rights to approve and merge PRs to the Paddle frontend component.
+They can assist with any questions about the component.

 ## Components